Cooksy

 After : Clear primary action guiding users toward the next step

-Reducing hesitation by guiding users through clear, step by step decisions
+Reducing hesitation by guiding users through clear, step-by-step decisions

 Outcome and Learnings